Ocean and Climate Change Institute

 Award Duration: Two year (with all funds allocated in the first year)

 The Ocean and Climate Change Institute (OCCI) investigates the ocean’s major role in governing our planet’s climate system and assesses the impacts of a changing climate on marine ecosystems and human society.
 OCCI is soliciting proposals that address one or more of the themes as detailed below.
-Proposals for interdisciplinary work are especially encouraged.
+Proposals with an interdisciplinary focus are especially encouraged.

 - How does the ocean, hydrological cycle, and climate system interact on timescales from synoptic events to millennia?

-- How does the ocean act as a source or sink for atmospheric CO2, and how do changes in ocean carbon storage and chemistry affect climate and the biosphere?
+- How does the ocean act as a source or sink for atmospheric heat or CO2, and how do changes in ocean heat or carbon storage and chemistry affect climate and the biosphere?

 The OCCI is soliciting proposals for research projects that fall within one or more of the above research themes.
 Awards are available to those who satisfy the WHOI eligibility requirements to be a Principal Investigator (see http://www.whoi.edu/DoR/page.do?pid=30035&tid=3622&cid=34968 ).

-A total of approximately $200,000 is available for awards in 2014, with a maximum award level of $75,000.
-Proposals will be fully funded in 2014 and must be spent over a maximum of two years.
+A total of approximately $250,000 is available for awards in 2015, with a maximum award level of $75,000.
+Proposals will be fully funded in 2015, to be spent over a maximum of two years.